by: Meg Collins, former CPST

 It may be possible to achieve this [a side and middle installation] if you have an extremely wide car (a minivan, a large SUV or the like) and one of the narrower infant seats, like the Chicco KeyFit, but please check to confirm.
 If you can pull this off, you can – in theory – leave the other side seat open for another child or adult.

-If you have an older child who is already in a forward-facing seat or booster, put the forward-facing child in the middle, as these tend to “puzzle” nicely with rear-facing seats on either side.
+If you have an older child who is in a forward-facing seat or booster, put the forward-facing child in the middle, as these tend to “puzzle” nicely with rear-facing seats on either side.
+Like Tetris.

 For general tips on installing your infant seats, please go here.